BolajiAyodeji/bolajiayodeji.com/content/building-a-slackbot-with-node-js-and-slackbots-js.md

 Now we've created our bot, let's do some customization

-- Still on the `Basic Information` page, scroll down to the `Display Information` section
+* Still, on the `Basic Information` page, scroll down to the `Display Information` section

 ![](https://res.cloudinary.com/iambeejayayo/image/upload/v1565602833/blog/0004/capture12.png)

 This is basic stuff, just upload a logo, change your background color and add a short description

 > Your icon should be `512x512px` or bigger and your background color should be in HEX.
 Read more on the App guidelines [here](https://api.slack.com/docs/slack-apps-guidelines)